Sujithdev007/OOPS-foundation/README.md

 # Note -> Child class of abstract class is also incomplete because of the parent abstract class
 # either complete the incomplete the thing or else make the child class as abstract so now u are unble
 # to create objects for this class also

+# INTERFACE

+interfaces are pure abstract class not combination of both we cannot extend the class as like normal class instead need to implement